tagnja/blog/source/_posts/jvm-tuning-hotspot_process-and-methods.md

 It is possible that the application's throughput requirements cannot be met.
 In that case, the application's throughput requirements must be revisited.

-## Conclusion
+## Summary

-There are some important summaries is shown below.
+There are some important summaries are shown below:

 - You should follow the process of JVM tuning.
 - Your requirements determine what to tuning.
 There are many trade-offs, you must determine what are most important requirements.